 - Master in Intellectual Property, University of Montpellier

 - Certificate in White Collar Crimes, University of Montpellier

-- Certificate “University Teaching”, Hong Kong Polytechnic University
+- Certificate in “University Teaching”, Hong Kong Polytechnic University

-- Certificate “Becoming Online Teacher”, Hong Kong Polytechnic University
+- Certificate in “Becoming Online Teacher”, Hong Kong Polytechnic University

 - French nationality